paulstatezny/backpack/notes/Learning How To Learn.md

 ## Procrastination and Willpower

 If you're going to use willpower to fight procrastination (you should!) it's only going to be effective if you fight it at one point -- your reaction to The Cue.

+## Overlearning

+Definition: Continuing to practice something after you've mastered it.
+(This can be helpful by providing an amount of "automaticity", but can create an illusion of competence.
+Instead, move on to the things you haven't mastered.)

+## Einstellung

+Definition: When old patterns of thought block you from exploring / accepting new patterns or ideas.

+## Interleaving

+Definition: Jumping back and forth between different problems or situations that require different techniques or strategies.

+Mix up your learning and it will expand your brain and draw out creativity.